snkashis/android-docs/src/pages/plugins/overview/offline.md

 />
 }}
 Build a `NotificationOptions` object if you want to show some sort of notification at the top of the device's screen during the download.
-This is not required.

 {{
 <CodeLanguageToggle id="notifications-options" />